-Key Scottish influencers meet to discuss targeted approahces to financial exclusion
+Key Scottish influencers meet to discuss targeted approaches to financial exclusion in Scotland

-The event will shine a spotlight on what action the Scottish Parliament can take to tackle financial exclusion in local communities.
+The evening debate will shine a spotlight on what action the Scottish Government can take to tackle financial exclusion through support for affordable credit.

-Responsible finance providers, like Social Investment Scotland, play a vital role in providing credit to those on low incomes, small businesses and social enterprises.
-But despite their significant local economic impact in stimulating industry and employment, they do not have the reach to meet the increasing demand for responsible finance.
+Responsible finance providers like Scotcash play a significant role in providing credit and wraparound services to those on low incomes who are unable to access finance from mainstream sources.
+They have substantial local social and economic impact but do not currently have the reach to tackle levels of demand for responsible finance.

-Alastair Davis, Chief Executive of Social Investment Scotland also commented:
+Chief Executive of Responsible Finance, Jennifer Tankard also commented:

 “As we approach Christmas, which places many families under financial pressure, it is timely to reflect on the fact that personal debt in the UK continues to rise as households struggle to pay for daily essentials and that 230,000 children in Scotland are living below the poverty line.

 “Responsible Finance providers, like Scotcash, provide an essential service to many low income households by providing access to affordable credit and financial inclusion support.
 We welcome support from the Scottish Government and organisations like Carnegie UK for the sector.
 But more action is needed if more households are to get the support they need.”